-A short video that describes how to interpret your score appears here.
+A short video that describes how to interpret your score appears here (scroll down the page to see the video).

 Carefully read your Official EPI Score Report.
 In addition to your final score, it contains information on additional ESL coursework that may be required, and provides information on areas of strength and weakness in your oral English skills.